Toby7658/History-Onics/README.md

 * Github *[Github Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)* - This information assisted with understanding the syntax of Markdown.
 * Landing Page paragraph *[Power Trip](https://powertripshow.com/location/ireland/)* - Paragraph taken and added to Landing Page introduction.
 * Landing Page paragraph *[Interview Area](https://www.interviewarea.com/faq/do-people-love-ireland)* - Two sentences taken and added to Landing Page introduction.
+* Volusion *[Volusion](https://www.volusion.com/)* - This was used to help create an introductory paragraph for the Landing Page.

 ### The following links will bring you to the original source for text used throughout the site: